droglenc/IFAR/supplements/installations/InstallPackagesRStudio.md

 1. Open RStudio (if not already open).

-1. Open a new R script pane by selecting the `New` icon to the far left on the RStudio toolbar and choosing `R script` in the ensuing list (alternatively, use the `<CTRL>+<Shift>+N` keystrokes or select the `File+New Fiel+R Script` menu items).
-This will open a blank script in the upper-left pane of the RStudio window (below the toolbar, above the ``Console'' pane).
+1. Open a new Script pane by selecting the `New` icon to the far left on the RStudio toolbar and choosing `R script` in the ensuing list (alternatively, use the `<CTRL>+<Shift>+N` keystrokes or select the `File+New File+R Script` menu items).
+This will open a blank script in the upper-left pane of RStudio (below the toolbar, above the Console pane).

     <div class="ctrstaticimg">
     <img src="figures/InstallPkgs_RStudio_NewScript.PNG" width="100%">
     </div>

-1. In the R script pane, type the following two lines exactly.
+1. In the Script pane, type the following two lines exactly.

     <div class="ctrstaticimg">
     <img src="figures/InstallPkgs_RStudio_InstallScript.PNG" width="100%">
     </div>

-1. Select both lines in the script window and press the `Run` button near the far right of the "R Script" pane toolbar (alternatively press `<CTRL>+<Enter>`).
+1. Select both lines in the Script pane and press the `Run` button near the far right of the toolbar (alternatively press `<CTRL>+<Enter>`).
 This submits these R commands to the Console pane where the `FSA` and `FSAdata` packages and all associated dependencies should be installed.
 This may take several minutes with a finish noted by an R prompt (a "greater than") symbol in the Console pane.
     * Depending on your priveleges on your machine, you may get a warning at this point about a library that "is not writable.
 See the note in the previous section for how to handle this.

-1. On separate lines in the R script pane type `library(FSAdata)` and `library(FSA)`.
+1. On separate lines in the Script pane type `library(FSAdata)` and `library(FSA)`.
 Highlight both lines and press the `Run` button.
 The end of your Console pane should look like that below (the version number may be different).
 If you received an error after running `library(FSA)`, then see the next section.

     <div class="ctrstaticimg">
     <img src="figures/InstallPkgs_RStudio_FSA.PNG" width="70%">